How to influence the electoral processes and hack government elections?

 Collection of metadata via telecommunications companies: The massive collection of metadata via telecom providers is a sophisticated form of surveillance.
 All the people are under systematized surveillance, with this the operators that offer telecommunications services are forced to collect and to preserve, the metadata of the communications of their users.
-This type of metadata is a digital diary of a person's daily life, you can see textually what they does, where political parties they support based on the keywords detected during their calls or messages and what their routines are and if they change places, what people are nearby and how a social circle is organized
+This type of metadata is a digital diary of a person’s daily life, you can see textually what they do, which political parties they support based on the keywords detected during their calls or messages and whats their routines are and if they change places, what other people are nearby and how a social circle is organized

 Back doors on smart devices: Information security experts say that there are back doors that affect millions of mobile devices.
 These backdoors can be pre-installed on the devices or can be generated by hackers.
-In cases where the vulnerabilities are pre-installed, these security holes in the code cause personal information to be sent to the device manufacturer, this information contains data such as the location of the phone, SMS or calls.
-Manufacturers collect this information; in addition, if the government has a relationship with manufacturers it can collect that information.
-Information security experts from WebImprints affirm that many Chinese phones like ZTE have backdoors that Chinese government use to collect data.
+In some cases where vulnerabilities are pre-installed, these security holes in the code cause personal information to be sent to the device manufacturer, this information contains data such as the location of the phone, SMS or calls.
+Manufacturers collect this information; in addition, if the government has a relationship with these manufacturers, it can collect that information too.
+Information security experts from WebImprints affirm that many Chinese phones like ZTE have backdoors that the Chinese government use to collect data.

-According to Information security specialist from International Institute of Cyber Security suggest that U.S. agencies collect 5 billion of mobile phone location records each day and share about 200 million text messages each day with agencies from different governments.
+According to an Information security specialist from the International Institute of Cyber Security, U.S. agencies collect 5 billion of mobile phone location records each day and share about 200 million text messages each day with agencies from different governments.
 Companies and governments also collect 42 billion Internet records, such as browsing histories, searches, emails and online chats, in a single month.

 HOW DATA COLLECTED IN MASS SURVEILLANCE IS USED IN DIGITAL MEDIA TO INFLUENCE ELECTORAL PROCESS?

-With the data collected in the mass surveillance can be sold to the government or to private companies.
-We all know how metadata (data about political preferences and likes, dislikes) of 50 million users was sold Cambridge Analytica and Nix.
-Russian operators used this data via Twitter and Facebook to spread messages against Hilary Clinton and promote the fake news.
+The data collected in the mass surveillance can be sold to the government or to private companies.
+We all know how metadata (data about political preferences, likes, and dislikes) of 50 million users was sold to Cambridge Analytica and Nix.
+Russian operators used this data via Twitter and Facebook to spread messages against Hillary Clinton and to promote fake news.

-All the metadata collected can help a political party know which zones/states/zip codes they need to focus based on the age group of the population and political preferences. .
-Thanks to the information security tracking tools, the candidates know the people who are not sympathizers, the areas in which they are located and their daily activities; Based on this we identify the geographical areas in which the candidates should do marketing in order to reach the largest number of people in the opposition.
+All this metadata collected can help a political party know which zones/states/zip codes they need to focus based on the age group of the population and political preferences.
+Thanks to information security tracking tools, candidates know the people who are not their sympathizers, the areas in which they are located and their daily activities; based on this, the geographical areas in which the candidates should do marketing in order to reach the largest number of people in the opposition, can be identified.

 Here are some examples of the use of this data:

-Political Geo-marketing: It is a marketing methodology that allows analyzing the situation of a political party; based on a mass surveillance study, shows which geographic areas have preference for a certain candidate and what is the profile of people with that preference, locating them on a digital map through personalized emblems and colors.
-As per information security experts from IICS, all this information is used to market a particular candidate or party in an area using digital advertisement or fake news in areas/county/state/zip code where he or she has less people supporting his party.
+Political Geo-marketing: It is a marketing methodology that allows analyzing the situation of a political party; based on a mass surveillance study.
+It shows which geographic areas have preference for a certain candidate and what is the profile of people with that preference, locating them on a digital map through personalized emblems and colors.
+As per information security experts from IICS, all this information is used to market a particular candidate or party in an area using digital advertisement or fake news in certain areas/counties/states/zip codes where he or she has less people supporting his or her party.

-Google, Facebook Advertisements and Fake news campaigns on social networks: The population study made with the collected data allows the operation of the geographic segmentation, where it approves which political party advertisements appear in the geographical locations depending upon the previous searches of people or zones within a country or based on their metadata.
-As per information security experts, all this metadata is used to display ads of a political party or spread fake news against an political party in social networks like Facebook, WhatsApp or twitter based on geographic segmentation.
+Google, Facebook Advertisements and Fake news campaigns on social networks: The population study made with the collected data allows the operation of the geographic segmentation, where it approves which political party advertisements appear in which geographical locations depending upon the previous searches of people within a country or zone, based on their metadata.
+As per information security experts, all this metadata is used to display ads of a political party or spread fake news against a political party in social networks like Facebook, WhatsApp or twitter based on geographic segmentation.

 HOW DATA COLLECTED IN MASS SURVEILLANCE IS USED IN TRADITIONAL MEDIA TO INFLUENCE ELECTORAL PROCESS?

-Information security specialists from the IICS mention that traditional media like physical ads, newspapers, radio and television are distinguished from the digital media as it reaches large audiences.
+Information security specialists from the IICS mention that traditional media like physical ads, newspapers, radio and television are distinguished from the digital media as it reaches larger audiences.

-In the United States, Mexico, India, Brazil, among others, traditional media is more relevant and can change opinion of old generation easily.
+In the United States, Mexico, India, Brazil, among others, traditional media is more relevant and can change the opinion of older generations easily.
 In terms of credibility and the ability to generate opinions, traditional media has more relevance.
-Traditional media has a better reputation than new digital media.
+Traditional media also has a better reputation than new digital media.

-Using the data from mass surveillance about political preferences and geographic segmentation the political parties work with traditional media companies like newspaper, radio, television news channel and cable operators.
+Using the data from mass surveillance about political preferences and geographic segmentation, political parties work with traditional media companies like newspapers, radios, television news channels and cable operators.
 The population analysis is carried out based on the geographical segmentation, to identify the people with certain inclinations in particular areas.
 The opposition is attacked with publicity.
 If a certain area is red, there will be no publicity for the red party, a yellow party advertising strategy will be created and vice versa, if a zone is in favor of the yellow party, a strategy for the red party is created.
 Below are strategies used for traditional media:

-Pay Cable operators: As per Information security experts, with the help of cable operator parties can ask for change the channel number or remove of particular news channel that opposes a particular political party or the present government.
-Governments monetarily compensate cable companies and news channel for their "good behavior” by issuing official advertising contracts to companies or by providing bonuses to journalists.
+Pay Cable operators: As per Information security experts, with the help of cable operator parties can ask for change the channel number or remove a particular news channel that opposes a particular political party or the present government.
+Governments monetarily compensate cable companies and news channels for their “good behavior” by issuing official advertising contracts to these companies or by providing bonuses to journalists.

-Threat journalists: As per information security experts, parties can use surveillance and spy on journalists who oppose the government and are not easy to bribe so that these journalists can be threaten to change there reports.
+Threat journalists: As per information security experts, parties can use surveillance to spy on journalists who oppose the government and are not easy to bribe so that these journalists can be threatened to change their reports.

 How an authoritarian government can misuse this information?

-Using the above powers governments/companies/political parties that misuse mass surveillance, to exercise an almost authoritarian regime or controlled democracy.
-According to information security specialist from International Institute of Cyber Security with this governments can limit freedoms of speech with media control and have a controlled democracy, that only benefits the people in power, as we can see in the following examples:
+Using the above powers governments/companies/political parties can misuse mass surveillance, to exercise an almost authoritarian regime or controlled democracy.
+According to an information security specialist from International Institute of Cyber Security with these governments can limit freedom of speech with media control and have a controlled democracy, that only benefits the people in power, as we can see in the following examples:

 Controlled Democracy: A government that has a controlled democracy, where the ruler is not always the same person but the power is with a business group/ an elite group.
 This eliminates the possibility of discussing other development options, new paths or other forms of organization that could meet social needs.

-Eliminate opposition parties: Governments can use mass surveillance made by information security companies to intervene their employee’s conversations and know who disagree with the government's actions.
-Thus government eliminates people within the same Government who disagree with the regime.
-With this they get little opposition, which leads to the leaders can manage the nation to pleasure, an easy approval of reforms and new laws to help them stay in power
+Eliminate opposition parties: Governments can use mass surveillance made by information security companies to intervene their employee’s conversations and know who disagrees with the government’s actions.
+Thus government eliminates people within the same Government who disagree with the current regime.
+With this they get little opposition, which leads to leaders managing the nation as they please, an easy approval of reforms and new laws to help them stay in power.

-False opposition parties: LGovernments that eliminate all kinds of opposition and create a false opposition, where the same supporters serve as opposition to give a sense of democracy.
+False opposition parties: Governments that eliminate all kinds of opposition and create a false opposition, where the same supporters serve as opposition to give a sense of democracy.

 Complete control over law enforcement institutions: Using mass surveillance governments can locate and arrest people who represent a political threat to the government.

-As we have seen, technology and media have their advantages and disadvantages, it depends on the people, governments, and companies how to use them and how much these can influence our political decisions.
-To know about the complete research behind this information security article please contact email@example.com.
+As we have seen, technology and media have their advantages and disadvantages, it depends on the people, governments, and companies and how they use them to influence our political decisions.